summa-dev/.github/profile/README.md

     ********************************Attack Vector:******************************** At this point the exchange can bribe someone (ideally owning a large amount of assets) to sign the message on its behalf

 - `2.
-Add DB to Merkle Sum Tree`
+Build Merkle Sum Tree`

-    The Exchange extracts all the users' entries from their database (`username -> balance`) and adds them to the MST according to these [rules](https://github.com/pan-y-tomate/pyt-merkle-sum-tree).
+    The Exchange extracts all the users' entries from their database (`username -> balance`) and adds them to the MST.
 This process is done privately by the exchange, the tree is never shared to the public.

     The exchange sorts its users by their username and balance (of a certain assets) and add them to the Merkle Sum Tree.